 According the Article 29 Working Party, if a business is based outside of the EU, it will need to choose a entity in an EU state which has responsibility for its data processing.
 This entity must be compliant with GDPR, and must have the means to withstand the possible imposition of large fines, should there be an issue with non-compliance.
 Once this entity has been chosen, it is location will determine which LSA is appropriate.

-It is likely that Ireland will be a popular choice as the base for nominated data processing entities, as it will be the only English speaking state remaining in the EU after Brexit, meaning that businesses may prefer to deal with the Irish LSA.
+It is likely that Ireland will be a popular choice as the base for nominated data processing entities, as together with Malta, it will be one of only two English speaking states remaining in the EU after Brexit, meaning that businesses may prefer to deal with the Irish LSA.